jammmo/serene/mkdocs/docs/06_More_Types.md

 type Node struct {
     data: Int,
-    next: Cell{Node}
+    next: Option{Node}
 }

 type LinkedList with
 ~ constructor(first: Int) {
-	// To be able to represent an empty list, the head must be in a Cell var self.head private = Cell(Node(first, None))
+	// To be able to represent an empty list, the head must be in an Option var self.head private = Option(Node(first, None)) }
-}

 ~ specifics {